 MCHB-funded programs, research, outreach and other efforts seek to ensure the health and well-being of women and children across their lives—when a woman is of child-bearing age; when a woman is pregnant; when a child is born; if the child has special health care needs, and as a child grows.
 Primarily, we support states and jurisdictions through the Title V Maternal and Child Health Block Grant, which is further complemented by our diverse portfolio of discretionary and appropriated grant programs.

-Women of reproductive age have specific needs when it comes to their health.
-Through the Women’s Preventive Services’ Guidelines, women’s health will be improved across the lifespan by identifying preventive services and screenings to be used in practice and putting these guidelines into clinical settings.
+The Women’s Preventive Services Guidelines aim to improve women’s health across the lifespan by identifying preventive services and screenings to be used in clinical practice.

 Other efforts focus on maternal health by working on reducing maternal sickness/death, ensuring quality and safety in maternity care and supporting state and community-based strategies that improve access to care.
 This is being done by getting maternal safety bundles into birthing hospitals in America over the next 3 years.